-- 2.6.1 In general, female victims of trafficking may be able to internally relocate, but women and girls identifiable as victims of trafficking may face discrimination because of their gender and the fact they have been trafficked.
-There is no indication that males generally do so.
+- 5.1.1 In general, female victims of trafficking may be able to internally relocate, but women and girls identifiable as victims of trafficking may face discrimination from societal actors, including family rejection and discriminatory labels, because of their gender and the fact they have been trafficked (see Discrimination and stigma). - 5.1.2 However, in general, this is not in itself sufficiently serious by its nature and repetition, or by an accumulation of various measures, that it amounts to persecution or serious harm in the place of relocation, or that relocation would be unreasonable. - 5.1.3 There is no indication that males generally face discrimination.
 As such, male victims are likely to be able to relocate.
-Each case will depend on it's particular facts, taking into account the person's ability to support themselves to a subsistence level in the place of relocation and the intent and reach of their former traffickers. - 2.6.2 Albania is a small country, a little larger than Wales, with a population estimated to be between 2.8 million and just over 3 million almost 500,000 of whom live the capital, Tirana.
-People are generally able to move around freely (see Freedom of movement and reintegration). - 2.6.3 In the CG case of TD and AD, which considered the situation of female victims of trafficking only, the UT held:

-- 'Much of Albanian society is governed by a strict code of honour which not only means that trafficked women would have very considerable difficulty in reintegrating into their home areas on return but also will affect their ability to relocate internally.
+Each case will depend on its particular facts, taking into account the person's ability to support themselves to a subsistence level in the place of relocation and the intent and reach of their former traffickers. - 5.1.4 Albania is a small country, a little larger than Wales, with a population estimated to be between 2.8 million and just over 3 million.
+The population of the capital, Tirana, differs across a number of sources, ranging from just under 500,000 to over 900,000.
+People are generally able to move around freely (see Freedom of movement and reintegration). - 5.1.5 In the CG case of TD and AD, which considered the situation of female victims of trafficking only, the UT held: - 'Much of Albanian society is governed by a strict code of honour which not only means that trafficked women would have very considerable difficulty in reintegrating into their home areas on return but also will affect their ability to relocate internally.
 Those who have children outside marriage are particularly vulnerable.
-In extreme cases the close relatives of the trafficked woman may refuse to have the trafficked woman's child return with her and could force her to abandon the child.' (paragraph 119(b)) - 2.6.4 The available evidence indicates that the situation has improved for women and girls since TD and AD.
-Although stigma can be a concern for female victims of trafficking, there is support available from the government and civil society making it possible for women to live alone in Tirana, though can be harder to do so in rural areas (see Freedom of movement and reintegration). - 2.6.5 Single men and boys do not appear to experience the same social stigma as lone females (see Treatment of victims of trafficking, Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters). - 2.6.6 For further guidance on internal relocation, see the instruction on Assessing Credibility and Refugee Status.
+In extreme cases the close relatives of the trafficked woman may refuse to have the trafficked woman's child return with her and could force her to abandon the child.' (paragraph 119(b)) - 5.1.6 The available evidence indicates that the situation has improved for women

+- and girls since TD and AD.
+Although stigma can be a concern for female victims of trafficking, there is support available from the government and civil society making it possible for women to live alone in Tirana, though it can be harder to do so in rural areas (see Freedom of movement and reintegration). - 5.1.7 Single men and boys do not appear to experience the same social stigma as lone females (see Treatment of victims of trafficking, Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters). - 5.1.8 For further guidance on internal relocation, see the instruction on Assessing Credibility and Refugee Status.

-The information in this section has been removed as it is restricted for internal Home Office use.
+The information on this page has been removed as it is restricted for internal Home Office use.

-2.7 Certification
+6. Certification